-We provide practical, grounded approaches to close these gaps.
+I publish practical, grounded frameworks to address these gaps.
 Rewriting process definitions.
 Redesigning controls for agent-speed operations.
 Defining what “good” looks like before defining what “fast” looks like.
 Direction based on what is actually working, not theory.

 A six-part series on AI agent governance — covering the gap between deployment capability and governance maturity, machine-readable boundaries, human oversight architecture, and accountability in multi-agent systems.
 Each edition includes a downloadable framework.